oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 15. For subnet access, leave **Public Subnet** selected.

-16. Leave the **USE DNS HOSTNAMES IN THIS SUBNET** check box selected.
+16. Leave the **Use DNS hostnames in this SUBNET** check box selected.

 17. For **DNS label**, enter **subnet1**.